megascatterbomb/MegaAntiCheat/README.md

-## DISCLAIMER:

-This project is still in development and is NOT released.
-Details provided below accurately represent our intention at the time of writing, however all these details are subject to change as the project progresses.
+## THIS PROJECT HAS MOVED:

+This project is moving to a Git organisation: https://github.com/MegaAntiCheat

+Please let the devs set up their dev environments before resubmitting any issues or PRs

 ## Table of Contents